Skip to main content

 II.- Personal Income Tax

-• finally, in some cases, shared power between both countries, both being able to tax the same income but with the obligation for the taxpayer's country of residence to arbitrate measures to avoid double taxation.
+• Finally, in some cases, shared power between both countries, with both being able to tax the same income but with the obligation for the taxpayer's country of residence to take measures to avoid double taxation.

-Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from the United Kingdom, caused by having worked in a company in said country (Spain has the exclusive power to tax it as it is a pension derived from a previous employment in the private sector .
-Treatment in the Convention is explained below).
-If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare related to the 2019 financial year, you would be obliged to submit a personal income tax declaration corresponding to 2019, since the payer of the British pension is not obliged to make withholdings on account of Spanish personal income tax.
+Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from the United Kingdom, caused by having worked in a company in that country (Spain has the exclusive power to tax because it is a pension derived from previous employment in the private sector .
+The treatment in the Convention is explained below).
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the 2019 financial year, you would be obliged to file a personal income tax return for 2019, since the payer of the British pension is not obliged to make withholdings on account of Spanish personal income tax.

 Spanish-British Agreement of March 14, 2013 ( BOE of May 15, 2014)

-In a simplified manner, taking into account the provisions of the Agreement between Spain and the United Kingdom ( CDI ), the taxation for tax residents in Spain the most commonly obtained British source income would be:
+In a simplified manner, taking into account the provisions of the Agreement between Spain and the United Kingdom ( CDI ), the taxation for tax residents in Spain on the most commonly obtained income from British sources would be:

 Pensions:

-• Pension received due to dependent work provided to the State, political subdivision or local entity (article 18.2 CDI ) .
-Its treatment is:
+• Pension received by reason of dependent work performed for the State, political subdivision or local entity (article 18.2 CDI) .
+Your treatment is:

-1. Generally, these pensions will only be taxed in the United Kingdom.
+1. Generally, these pensions will only be taxed in the UK.

-• Pension received by reason of previous employment in the private sector (article 17 CDI) : These pensions will only be taxed in Spain.
+• Pension received due to previous employment in the private sector (article 17 CDI) : These pensions will only be subject to taxation in Spain.

-Income from real estate property located in the United Kingdom can be taxed in both Spain and the United Kingdom.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax.
+Income from real estate located in the United Kingdom may be taxed in both Spain and the United Kingdom.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain.

 Dividends (article 10 CDI):

-British-source dividends may be taxed in Spain in accordance with its domestic legislation.
-These dividends, in general, may also be subject to taxation in the United Kingdom, if this is the State in which the company paying the dividends resides and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the The tax thus required in the United Kingdom will have a maximum limit of 10% or 15% of the gross amount of the dividends.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax up to that limit.
+Dividends from British sources may be taxed in Spain in accordance with its domestic legislation.
+These dividends may generally also be subject to taxation in the United Kingdom, if this is the State in which the company paying the dividends is resident and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the tax thus required in the United Kingdom will have a maximum limit of 10% or 15% of the gross amount of the dividends.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain up to that limit.

-Remuneration of members of the boards of directors of companies resident in the United Kingdom (article 15 CDI):
+Remuneration of members of boards of directors of companies resident in the United Kingdom (Article 15 CDI):

 They can be taxed in both the United Kingdom and Spain.
-The taxpayer would have the right in Spain to apply the deduction for international double taxation in personal income tax.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation in personal income tax.

 Capital gains:

-• Derived from real estate (article 13.1 CDI) : Gains obtained from the sale of real estate located in the United Kingdom may be subject to taxation in both Spain and the United Kingdom.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from real estate (article 13.1 CDI) : Gains from the sale of real estate located in the United Kingdom may be subject to taxation in both Spain and the United Kingdom.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from movable property that belongs to a permanent establishment (article 13.2 CDI ): Gains obtained from the disposal of movable property belonging to a permanent establishment that a resident of Spain owns in the United Kingdom for the purpose of carrying out business activities, including gains derived from the disposal of the permanent establishment, may be subject to tax both in the United Kingdom and in the United Kingdom.
-Like in Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from movable property belonging to a permanent establishment (article 13.2 CDI ): Gains from the sale of movable property belonging to a permanent establishment that a resident of Spain owns in the United Kingdom for carrying out business activities, including gains from the sale of the permanent establishment, may be taxed in both the United Kingdom and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from the sale of shares , other than those that are traded substantially and regularly on a Stock Exchange, participations, or similar rights, whose value arises more than 50 per cent , directly or indirectly, of immovable property situated in the United Kingdom (article 13.4 ILC ) : They can be taxed in both the United Kingdom and Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from the alienation of shares , other than those that are traded substantially and regularly on a Stock Exchange, participations, or similar rights, the value of which is derived by more than 50 percent , directly or indirectly, from immovable property located in the United Kingdom (Article 13.4 CDI) : They can be taxed in both the United Kingdom and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from the alienation of shares or participations or other rights that, directly or indirectly, grant the owner of said shares, participations or rights, the right to enjoyment of property real estate located in the United Kingdom (article 13.5 CDI): They can be taxed in both the United Kingdom and Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from the alienation of shares or participations or other rights that, directly or indirectly, grant the owner of said shares, participations or rights, the right to enjoyment of real estate property located in the United Kingdom (article 13.5 CDI): They can be taxed in both the United Kingdom and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from the alienation of any other asset other than of those mentioned in sections 1, 2, 3, 4 and 5 of article 13 (article 13.6 CDI): They can only be taxed in Spain.
+• Derived from the alienation of other good other those mentioned in sections 1, 2, 3, 4 and 5 of article 13 (article 13.6 CDI): can only be taxed in Spain.

-In addition to those mentioned above, the Agreement lists other types of income (business profits, remuneration for work, artists and athletes, public functions, other income...), the treatment of which can be consulted in its text.
+In addition to those mentioned above, the Agreement lists other types of income (business profits, remuneration from work, artists and athletes, public functions, other income, etc.), the treatment of which can be consulted in the text of the Agreement.

 • accounts in financial institutions located abroad